The Information Technology Pathway

 Explore the Information Technology Pathway

-Jenn Stringer, chief academic technology officer and assistant vice chancellor for teaching & learning at the University of California, Berkeley discusses the importance of expanding your network.
+Cindy Mitchell, Chief Information Officer at Colby College (retired), discusses the importance of expanding your network.
 Antoine Harrison, CIO for Schenectady County Community College discusses the issues the CIO has no control over and how to manage them.

 The EDUCAUSE Information Technology Pathway Toolkits provide individuals and mentors an opportunity to identify strengths and gaps, then select activities to leverage those strengths and develop in select areas.
 The toolkits support the development of an action to improve immediate performance and foster readiness for long-term professional goals.
 Select the appropriate toolkit for your needs below to get started.